Phillip-N/de-work-sample/README.md

 1. Pull the image from docker hub here: https://hub.docker.com/repository/docker/phillipng/stock-etl-docker/general
 2. Run the docker image, passing in your kaggle username and key (found in .json file, these should be strings and passed as "username" or "password") `docker run --shm-size=8g -e KAGGLE_USER={YOUR_KAGGLE_USERNAME} -e KAGGLE_KEY={YOUR_KAGGLE_KEY} phillipng/stock-etl-docker:{tag}`
-3. This will run the etl pipeline and print out progress updates to the console (progress also trackable through the Pefect UI, if using Prefect)
+3. This will run the etl pipeline and print out progress updates and/or errors to the console + logs (progress also trackable through the Pefect UI, if using Prefect)
 4. Any files of interest can then be copied locally
    * `docker cp {DOCKER_CONTAINER_NAME}:/usr/app/src/data/solution-1.parquet {LOCAL_PATH}`
    * `docker cp {DOCKER_CONTAINER_NAME}:/usr/app/src/data/solution-2.parquet {LOCAL_PATH}`
    * `docker cp {DOCKER_CONTAINER_NAME}:/usr/app/src/ml_model.pkl {LOCAL_PATH}`
+   * `docker cp {DOCKER_CONTAINER_NAME}:/usr/app/src/etl-logging.log {LOCAL_PATH}`
    * `docker cp {DOCKER_CONTAINER_NAME}:/usr/app/src/training-sklearn.log {LOCAL_PATH}`

 ### Serving the Machine Learning Model <a name='serve'></a>